phpbb/documentation/development/extensions/tutorial_modules.rst

 over creating settings pages from scratch:

   * You can manage modules in the ACP.
-  * You don't have to directly handle authorization.
+  * You don't have to directly handle authorisation.
   * You get a navigation tree built-in to the system.
   * The module templates already contain features like pagination, breadcrumbs and confirmation messages.